Working Remotely in Edinburgh, UK

 My partner Kyle and I saw over 30 Fringe shows, and here’s what we learned:

 1. Start tracking the shows you want to see in advance — but don’t book them all yet.
 Wait for a week or two before the festival to see what the buzz looks like, and watch what shows seem to be about to be selling out.
-There are different websites that track this, and you can also dig into different reviewers and see whose opinions you trust.
+There are different websites that track this, like this one.
+This website is run by a guy who set up a system that checks the Edinburgh Fringe website to show shows have fewer available tickets.
+So this is a good thing to check every day to prioritize what you should potentially check out because some of the shows have vague descriptions but are incredible.
+And you can also dig into different reviewers and see whose opinions you trust.

 2. Don’t overbook yourself.
 At one point in the festival, we were seeing 3 to 4 shows per day — this was lots of fun, but we did overbook ourselves a bit considering we still had some work to do in between shows.